shell-pool/shpool/README.md

 Note that due to limitations in the hooks that ssh exposes to us, you will need to gnubby touch twice in order to use `shpool` in this mode.

+## Bugs

+The TODO file in the root of this repo is the most sophisticated project planning tool in use by the shpool project at the moment.
+It contains a list of known bugs and future plans.
+If you wish to report a bug or are having trouble with shpool, feel free to ping me (pailes@) directly and I'll add your bug to the file and try to help you work around it.

 ## Hacking